 Kidd’s body was tarred and bound in chains, with his head encased in an iron frame, and left to hang at Tilbury Point on the Thames as a warning to would-be pirates.
 Only one of his six convicted crewmen was hanged.
 The other five were granted reprieves.
 Two of them returned to Pennsylvania after their release and retrieved a portion of the treasure from the QUEDAH MERCHANT; one of the caches missed by Bellomont’s agents.
 The two crewmen who testified against Kidd were rewarded with pardons for their acts of piracy (both under Kidd and Culliford).
 Kidd’s family lived in seclusion for a time in New York, but his wife eventually remarried and his daughters grew to have families of their own.

 The Seafarers Series: The Pirates, by Douglas Botting.
 Time-Life Books (1978).

 The Book of Pirates, by Henry Gilbert.
 Crescent Books (1986).

 “Swashbuckling Clifford Has New Irons In The Fire,” by Sally Rose.
 The Provincetown Banner (March 23, 2000).

 “The Quest for Captain Kidd,” Discovery Channel (2001).

-USS KIDD will be closed until further notice.
-Please explore the KIDD here on our website and shop in our online store!
+USS KIDD is open daily 9:30am - 3:30pm Please explore the KIDD here on our website and shop in our online store!